The Best Shower Doors of 2023

 Installation

 Shower doors may or may not require professional installation, depending on the specific model.
 While installing some products is a weekend DIY project, others are more complex, and the manufacturer will recommend hiring an expert for the job.
-When hiring someone, expect the job to take from 2 to 4 hours.
+When hiring a professional, expect the job to take from 2 to 4 hours.

 Also, consider how a door opens.
 Some shower door designs swing or slide in one direction only, and others offer the option of reversible installation for more versatility.